-Gone are the days when customers just stepped into a brick and mortar store, looked around, and made purchases.
+Gone are the days when customers just stepped into a brick-and-mortar store, looked around, and made purchases.
 Instead, we live in a time when they have access to much more information and are more conscious of making buying decisions.

 According to a report, 73% of shoppers use more than one channel in their purchase journey.
 As people discover new channels and rely on them for seamless shopping, eCommerce marketers realize that they need an omnichannel retail strategy to make a better impact on the customer journey.
-As a result, forecasters have also predicted that omnichannel retail sales will shoot up to 46% by 2023, a significant rise from 40.4% in 2019 thereby emphasising on a the need of a successful omnichannel retail strategy.
+As a result, forecasters have also predicted that omnichannel retail sales will shoot up to 46% by 2023, a significant rise from 40.4% in 2019 thereby emphasizing on the need for a successful omnichannel retail strategy.

 Growth of multichannel (also known as omnichannel) retail sales over the years.

 Have you seen instances where a customer discovered a product on their social media and visited the eCommerce store for shopping online or to just learn more about it?
 That’s the impact of omnichannel marketing or multiple channels marketing.

 The omnichannel retail experience takes an integrated retail approach to reach your target market on the channels they spend their time on.
 The hallmark of this approach is that it goes beyond one single channel and ensures that your product is visible and available to the customers across multiple channels throughout their customer journey.